Cambridge-Hands-On-Science/Experiments/Experiments/Other/Dark room.md

 **To be read before doing experiments in a dark room**

-Last initially checked on 2025-11-23 by John Leung (cfl35@cam.ac.uk) and double-checked on 2024-12-16 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2025-11-23 by John Leung (cfl35@cam.ac.uk) and double-checked on 2025-11-29 by Jessica Trevelyan (jet81@cam.ac.uk)

 ## Tags